MA Program Requirements

 Our program is continually growing in diversity and options, including the possible selection of a concentration of study.
 As a result, students pursuing the MA in English should be advised in their selection of courses on a regular basis in order to assure progress toward the degree.
 Courses require prior approval in order to count in the program.
 This advice should be sought from the MA Graduate Advisor.
 Graduate Advising is located in CU 306.

 For an advising appointment, please contact Tiffany Frost at firstname.lastname@example.org or 561-297-2974.

 Courses and Concentrations

 MA students must take the two"core" courses designated in the catalog:

 - Principles and Problems of Literary Study (must be taken in first term available)

 - Criticism I or II

 For our course offerings and which concentrations they satisfy, please see our current listings and consult with the advisor about semester offerings.
-There remains a small range of English electives in addition to work in the concentration and the three major courses.
-All work is to be selected from offerings in the English Department unless there is clear need to pursue work outside the Department, as, for instance, a student whose thesis explores certain areas of philosophy might take advantage of relevant offerings in the Department of Philosophy.
+There remains a small range of English electives in addition to work in the concentration and the two major courses.
+All work is to be selected from offerings in the English Department unless there is clear need to pursue work outside the Department, as, for instance, a student whose thesis or comprehensive exam explores certain areas of philosophy might take advantage of relevant offerings in the Department of Philosophy.

 No course with a grade below "B-" (2.67) will count toward the Master's degree, and students must maintain a minimum GPA of 3.0 ("B") for graduation.